WYCodeBook/WYCodeBook.github.io/_posts/2018-03-30-html-paragraphs.md

 Most content on a simple web page will appear in paragraphs or sections.
 HTML paragraphs are defined with the `<p>` tag.

+💥 `<p>` have it's default size depend on the browser.
+However, you can setup your own text size in CSS stylesheet.

 {% highlight html %}
   <p>Paragraph 1</p>
   <p>Paragraph 2</p>